Technology

 If you're doing business in Europe, your data center risk management must factor in rising energy costs across the continent.

-Sustainability and ESG Demands: Despite increased power demands on data centers, owners and operators are expected to continue to focus on sustainability, which adds to risk management complexity.
+Sustainability Demands: Despite increased power demands on data centers, owners and operators are expected to continue to focus on sustainability, which adds to risk management complexity.

 In 2024, carbon offsets have fallen out of favor, noted Fixate.IO technology analyst Christopher Tozzi in DataCenter Knowledge, with more investment required in "green AI infrastructure" within data centers, such as processors that are designed to reduce the energy consumed by AI workloads, as well as an increase in water efficiency.